albinwwells/glacier-mass-balance/README.md

 This code contains two smoothing functions for raster files / arrays:
   - A 2-D Savitzky-Golay moving window smoothing filter with specified pixel / array window size and fitted function order
   - A Gaussian filter with specified standard deviation
+  - A Gaussian filter with a moving window size for each pixel, based on a value from another file (e.g. ice thickness)

 ## 4. dataPlots.py